telosnetwork/telos-decide/README.md

 * `Custom Token Registries`

     Any user on the Telos Blockchain Network may create a custom token registry that automatically inherits Trail's entire suite of voting services and fraud prevention tools.
-These registries can also be customized to allow or disallow specific behaviors like transferring, burning, reclaiming, etc.
+These registries can also be customized to allow or disallow specific behaviors like transferring, burning, or reclaiming of tokens.

     During ballot creation, the ballot publisher selects a specfic token to use for counting votes.
 The default is the standard `VOTE` token - usable in all Telos Governance ballots, but Trail offers additional services for creating privately managed tokens that ballots can use for counting votes instead.